 According to my research, the area around the church of Saint Lawrence outside the walls has been a burial ground for centuries.
 Testimony to this are the ancient catacombs of Santa Ciriaca, underneath the church.
 The Verano cemetery next door was constructed from 1804, following the Edict of St. Cloud establishing that all burials should take place outside the city walls.
 Work was started under Napoleonic rule based on a project by Giuseppe Valadier.
 It was then carried on by the architect Virginio Vespignani under papal rule.
 Parts of the cemetery, such as the entrance and area around the military memorial, were damaged by allied bombing in World War Two and subsequently rebuilt.

-I headed through the cemetery to the large courtyard at the far end.
+I wandered through the cemetery to the large courtyard at the far end.
 I took a moment to admire its symmetrical lay-out.
 I also noted several graves of nuns and monks amid the flowers and hedges in the central square.

 I walked through the arcades around the edge of the courtyard, which contained rows of shrines, like this one:

 Some graves also have images or pictures of the people buried here.
+Many of these are by Filippo Severati, who developed an unprecedented technique of glazed painting which was long-lasting and resistant to the atmosphere.

 After stopping to stroke a cat roaming around the cemetery, I headed back down the hill, past more grave stones flanked by overgrown flower bushes, and out towards the church of St. Lawrence.

-Several prominent Italians and foreigners are buried in Verano cemetery, including actor Ennio Balbo, novelist Alberto Moravia, and poet Giuseppe Ungaretti.
+Several other prominent Italians and foreigners are buried in Verano cemetery, including actor Ennio Balbo, novelist Alberto Moravia, and poet Giuseppe Ungaretti.
 I’ll leave you with a poem Ungaretti wrote in response to World War Two and the bombing of Verano cemetery.
 I have read various interpretations of it but in essence one could say he is inviting people to stop hating each other and listen in silence to the message of those who have died in war, to ensure that they did not die in vain.

 No more crying out